Robert A. Pollak: Career

 Pollak began his career as an assistant professor of economics at the University of Pennsylvania in 1964.
-He spent the academic year 1968-1969 on leave from the University of Pennsylvania working as an economist at the US Bureau of Labor Statistics in Washington DC.
+He spent the academic year 1968–1969 on leave from the University of Pennsylvania working as an economist at the US Bureau of Labor Statistics in Washington DC.
 Pollak was promoted to associate professor in 1968 and to professor in 1972.
 In 1983 he was named the Charles and William Day Professor of Economics and Social Sciences, a position he held until 1990.

 In 1985 Pollak joined the faculty of the University of Washington, Seattle, as a visiting professor of economics.
 After resigning from the University of Pennsylvania in 1990, he became a professor of economics at the University of Washington.

 In 1995 Pollak joined the faculty of Washington University in St. Louis as the Hernreich Distinguished Professor of Economics, holding joint appointments in the Faculty of Arts & Sciences and the Olin Business School.

-Pollak served as co-chair of the MacArthur Foundation Network on the Family and the Economy, an interdisciplinary network funded by the MacArthur Foundation, from 1997-2005.
+Pollak served as co-chair of the MacArthur Foundation Network on the Family and the Economy, an interdisciplinary network funded by the MacArthur Foundation, from 1997 to 2005.
 This interdisciplinary network explored issues related to marriage, divorce, and family members' use of time and income, focusing on their implications for educational and other outcomes for children.